 We look at different solutions and mention the pros and cons of each.

-This article is not designed to recomend any solution but to help in any decision.
+This article is not designed to recommend any solution but to help in any decision.

 Hence the better we understand how this system works we increase the chances of reducing these costs.

-Unfortunately the EFTPOS system that underpins our electonic payments from bricks and mortar businesses still cannot be used on the Internet.
+Unfortunately the EFTPOS system that underpins our electronic payments from bricks and mortar businesses still cannot be used on the Internet.